jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ## To do

 - [x] Add option to input tags/genres in metadata file
-- [ ] Combine sort_jav and Set-JAVNfo into a one-click solution
+- [ ] Create easier setup of pre-requisites
 - [ ] Add video title option to renamed file
+- [ ] Scrape video plot/description